-What if there was one product, that can take care of the face, and with one (ok, not exactly one, but you get me) swipe clean everything.
+What if there was one product that can take care of the face, and clean everything with one swipe (ok, not exactly one, but you get me).
 And hydrate.
 And doesn’t irritate.

 I can go on.
 But let’s call this product a cleansing unicorn product because it’s very rare.
 I’m still searching.

 After my bad experience with micellar waters and other “magical” cleansers, I decided to go back to searching for this rare product.
 And I think I found it.
 Good old cleansing milk.

 Let me tell you about five cleansing milks I tried.
 Did I have soft clear skin or did I look like a panda with black blurry eye makeup?
 And finally, which one was the perfect cleansing unicorn for me.

 I was lost, again, in a cosmetic labyrinth (a.k.a. my local drugstore) when I saw this white and purple bottle.
 I like the brand, and the price was good, so I had to try.

 No strong, unpleasant scent.
 It’s not too liquidy (so I have to hurry like crazy to spread it) or too thick (no pressing on the skin and wasting tons of product).
 My liquid eyeliner, foundation, and mascara are easily cleaned.
 And bonus, it does a great job with my matte lipsticks. ( I use Sephora and The Balm.
 In my opinion, those are two of the best matte lipstick brands.
 You can count on them even if you have a “trendy” salad with avo, olive oil, and quinoa. )

 I use the milk directly on the face and massage with fingers, or a cotton pad.
 I think it will work great with other skin types, because it doesn’t leave a sticky film.
 My skin actually feels very soft after cleaning.